 - Password Storage: gives access to store unlimited passwords.
 Also, it synchronizes your data so that you can access it from all the devices at the same time.

-- Password Sharing: allows you to share unlimited passwords and secure notes.
+- Password Sharing: This allows you to share unlimited passwords and secure notes.
 You can also import your data from a browser or any other password vault.

 Currently, Dashlane is being provided in three different price plans:

 - Free: This is one of the best free password managers being offered right now.
 It can store up to 50 passwords but supports only one device.